cambiotraining/quarto-course-template/README.md

 ### Converting an existing repository

 If you already have course materials using a different template and want to use this template instead, you will need to copy some files to your existing repository.
-This will vary depending on the specific template you were using, but here are some general guidelines:
+This will vary depending on the specific template you were using, but the easiest might be to basically start from scratch.

-- Install the theme template using: `quarto install extension cambiotraining/quarto-course-template`.
+Here is a potential workflow:

+- Follow the instructions above for starting a new repository, but **do not initialise it as a Git repository**.
+- Copy your existing markdown files to the `materials/` directory (and organise them into sub-directories if suitable).
-- Update the following files in your repository, based on the files from this repository:
+- Edit the following files:
-  - `_quarto.yml` - copy this file to your repository and adjust the path to `favicon` and `logo` to be `_extensions/cambiotraining/...etc...`.
-  - `index.md` - if you already had such a file, make sure to copy its content to the template provided here.
-  - `materials.md` - you should copy this file as is.
+  - `materials/_sidebar.yml` - adjust the layout of your sections.
+  - `index.md` - adjust the content for the front page (you may have this content already, and just need to copy/paste it here).
-  - `setup.md` - if you already had instructions for software installation, make sure to copy them to this file.
+  - `setup.md` - if you had instructions for installing software, copy them here.
-  - Create a directory named `materials/` for all your materials:
-    - If you were using sections, create a sub-directory for each section (see [Writing Materials](#writing_materials) section above).
-    - Move your markdown files to the relevant materials directory.
-- Copy the github actions directory `.github/workflows/`.
-If you had previous actions make sure to remove them.
 - Test building the website with: `quarto render`.
 Your website homepage should be in `_site/index.html`.
+- If everything is working on this directory, you can remove all the files from your existing repository and copy these files into it.
+  Make sure to **include hidden files** (`.github/` directory and `.gitignore` file).
-- Push all the changes to GitHub.
-Make sure that GitHub pages are being built from the `gh-pages` branch.
+- Push all the changes to GitHub and make sure that GitHub pages are being built from the `gh-pages` branch (you can adjust this in Settings if not).

 ### Maintaining the Repository